taizan-hokuto/pytblocklib/README.md

 <br>

 ## Description
-Pytblocklibs's goal is to provide easy blocking and unblocking operation on YT.<br>
+Pytblocklibs's goal is to provide easy blocking operation on YT.<br>
 You can concentrate on thinking block algorithms.<br>
 Function around livechat is based on my [pytchat](https://github.com/taizan-hokuto/pytchat) script.
 <br>